TomarAditya/zapier-platform/docs/cli.md

 ## link

-> Link the current directory with an existing integration
+> Links the current directory with an existing integration.

 **Usage**: `zapier link`